sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 Otherwise continue testing.
 Now, just like last time, let us assume that the null hypothesis is true.
 What happens?
-As it happens, I ran the simulations for this scenario too, and the results are shown as the dashed line in :numref:`fig-adapt`.
+As it happens, I ran the simulations for this scenario too, and the results are shown as the dashed line in :numref:`fig16-1`.
 It turns out that the Type I error rate is much much lower than the 52\% rate that we were getting by using the orthodox *t*-test.

 In some ways, this is remarkable.
 The entire *point* of orthodox null